 (Mandolin or Flatpick Guitar) Should be comfortable using the pick, basic chords, should know a few instrumental songs, but do not have to be up to speed.

-(Mandolin or Flatpick Guitar) Students should be able to play some tunes using appropriate alternating strokes at a moderate tempo.
-Understand movable chords.
-Transpose chords from one key to another.
-Play some tunes with variations.
+(Mandolin or Flatpick Guitar) – Students should be able to play some tunes using appropriate alternating strokes at a moderate tempo, understand movable chords, transpose chords from one key to another, and play some tunes with variations.

 Bass Guitar Skill Levels